OliviaZhu26/Single_virion_seq/README.md

     fastq_file.list should have each fastq file name on a new line. ref_genomes.list should have each reference fasta on a new line.
 Output file 02_mismatches.txt summarizes % mismatches to each reference tested.
 Output file 03_best_match_chroms.txt contains a single line for best match reference genotype.
 For input and output file formats as well as intermediate files created refer to 00_refPick.sh script.

 2. Run BAsE-Seq aligner.
-(Using closest Genotype as identified above.)

     command: 01_BAsE_seq_alignment.sh parameter_file.txt

     QC plots generated can be used to gauge library quality such as overall per base coverage and number of genomes with %bases covered to 4x.
-Adjust variables for the next step as required.
+Adjust min_cov and min_percent_cov variables for the next step as required.

 3. Run BAsE-Seq haplotype caller
     command: 02_Base_seq_haplotype.sh min_cov min_percent_cov start_pos end_pos length

 4. Final file ConsensusSeqs.txt contains consensus sequences for all barcodes that passed quality filters.
+Ready for downstream analysis.

 <strong>Prerequisites</strong>